The DJAM curriculum

 Combo

-The various combos will give a short performance during the New Year’s Concert and Open House/Closing Concert.
+Combos perform during the New Year’s Concert and the Open House /Closing Concert.

 Watch performances of diverse DJAM combos here.